Nexfinity/CakeyBot-Wiki/feature/economy.md

 {.is-info}

 # Item Shop
-Items can be purchased from the item shop in order to gain an advantage or improve your odds in various economy games/activites.
-Currently all items are persistent and are not consumable.
-Items will also incur a daily cost which will remove the item if you run out of money to pay for them.
+Items can be purchased from the item shop in order to TBD.

 ## Usage
 There's several commands that are used to view, buy and sell items in Cakey Bot.
 You can see all of the commands below:
 * **/eco shop** - Purchase items from the shop for bonuses.